 What is the definition of a main residence or primary residence for SDLT?

 There is no statutory definition of a main residence for SDLT and it is a matter of fact and circumstance.
-HMRC states at SDLTM09812 that “Where an individual resides at more than one dwelling, all the facts and circumstances of the particular case must be considered in order to conclude which residence is the main residence.
+HMRC states at SDLTM09812 that “Where an individual resides at more than one dwelling, all the facts and circumstances of the particular case must be considered to conclude which residence is the main residence.
 The rules do not allow an individual to nominate which dwelling is their main residence.”

 How Much is Stamp Duty on Second Homes?

-You can calculate how much SDLT you owe on a second home, using an online calculator.
+You can calculate how much SDLT you owe on a second home using an online calculator.

 Are There Exemptions to Paying Stamp Duty on Second Homes?